quarfzs/particle-life/docs/readme.md

 - **simpler**: behaviour of particle types (colors) only differs by one number (attraction factor) - the radii etc. are universal,
 - **more fascinating**: thousands of particles can form much more life-like structures than only a few hundred.

-There are two projects: A Java Program, and a
+There are two projects: A Java program, and a Flutter project which includes an Android app and a web version.

 # Java Version